 On the surface, there is not much going on in a Fundrise account.
 You would create an account, select the account level and strategy that suits you, and let the automatic goal-based investing kick in.

 On the backend, however, Fundrise builds up capital by pooling money from its clients.
 The service then uses this fund to build, acquire, and manage all kinds of properties from houses, shopping centers, hotels, and industrial properties.

 The company classifies eREITs and eFunds under their eDirect Technology, which differentiates them from the competition.
-Essentially, eDirect is meant to remove extra fees that users might incur by completely eliminating the need of middle services such as a broker.
+Essentially, eDirect is meant to remove extra fees that users might incur by completely eliminating the need for middle services such as a broker.

 The way Fundrise earns in this business is by buying underpriced real estate, doing some renovations, and selling or leasing the property for a higher value.
-Fundrise also get a significant return in acquiring properties that appreciate in value, collecting rental income, and charging interest on mortgages.
+Fundrise also gets a significant return in acquiring properties that appreciate in value, collecting rental income, and charging interest on mortgages.

 On the other hand, the way the clients earn is basically the same.
-The profits that Fundrise make are accordingly distributed to its shareholders through quarterly dividends or value appreciation of individual shares.
+The profits that Fundrise makes are accordingly distributed to its shareholders through quarterly dividends or value appreciation of individual shares.
 Dividends are distributed in the middle of each month following the end of a quarter.

 Fundrise users can also expect to have their shares re-calculated quarterly or semi-annually.
-In terms of cashing out these shares, Fundrise is transparent that some investments are illiquid for a long-term.
+In terms of cashing out these shares, Fundrise is transparent that some investments are illiquid for the long-term.
 However, the service has adopted a redemption plan to compensate for this.

 Getting Started with Fundrise

 If Fundrise appeals to you and you want to hop on to the service, here’s a quick rundown of the registration process.
 The process is broken down into five main sections: Basic Info, Account Details, Funding, Agreements, and Review & Finish.